Honors College

 Admission is competitive.
 Selections are determined by a comprehensive review of each completed application by the honors faculty admissions committee.

-Each year, incoming first-time freshmen who have applied and been accepted to the Honors College by January 1 and have earned a composite SAT I score of 1320 or composite ACT score of 29 or above are eligible for one of two Bowers Scholarships (worth up to $80,000 over four years) or one of 23 Honors Scholarships (worth up to $40,000 over four years).
-Scholarships are highly competitive and eligible students will be reviewed by a special honors committee and may be invited for interviews.
+Each year, incoming first-time freshmen who have applied and been accepted to the Honors College by January 1 and have earned a composite SAT score of 1320 or composite ACT score of 29 or above are eligible for one of 23 Honors Scholarships (worth up to $40,000 over four years).
+Moreover, students who have earned a composite SAT score of 1350 or composite ACT score of 30 or higher will be considered for one of two Bowers Scholarships (worth up to $80,000 over four years).
+Scholarships are highly competitive, and eligible students will be reviewed by a special honors committee and may be invited for interviews.
 Awards are for fall semesters only.

 Honors Seminars are designed to provide unique, broadly integrative, interdisciplinary educational experiences to all Elliott T. Bowers honors students.
 These courses are highly interactive between professors and students.
 These and other educational initiatives provide honors students with a rich and challenging interdisciplinary learning environment.